Previous dayApril 29, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 29, 2026 brought a magnitude 2.8 earthquake 63 km S of Ivanof Bay, Alaska, logged at 22:33 UTC.
+The USGS recorded this magnitude 2.8 earthquake 63 km S of Ivanof Bay, Alaska at 22:33 UTC on April 29, 2026.
 At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 55.327°N, -159.474°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 55.327°, -159.474°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29